devops329/devops/instruction/overview/overview.md

 1. **Quality Assurance (QA)** - Quality assurance provides an independent review of the application team's deliverables.
 Their job is to provide assurance that the application follows the design specification and is free from any critical issues that would harm the company or its customers.
 1. **Developer Operations (DevOps)** - DevOps provides the automated pipeline that takes the application team's deliverables and puts them into the hands of the customer.
 The term DevOps stems from the idea that the team is taking a developer mindset for deployment operations.
 They are essentially building an application for product delivery.

-In a small company the application team will often assume the roles of QA and DevOps.
-However, the function of these teams is often more successful then they operate independently.
+In a small company, the application team will often assume the additional roles of QA and DevOps.
+However, the function of these teams is often more successful when they operate independently.

-It assumes that you already have the skill necessary to build a reasonable web application.
+The course assumes that you already have the skill necessary to build a reasonable web application.
 What this course will teach you is how to test, deploy, and manage an application in production.

 Your efforts will focus on playing the role of both a QA and DevOps engineer.
 You will ensure the quality of the software provided by the application team, and deploy the software to a production environment.